2014 Kabul Serena Hotel shooting

 On 20 March 2014, Taliban militants carried out a mass shooting in the restaurant of the Kabul Serena Hotel, in Kabul, Afghanistan.
 The shooting, which took place in a hotel popular with foreigners and wealthy Afghans, killed nine civilians, including five foreigners.
 The attack was a shock to many as it took place in a heavily fortified area of Kabul.

 Attack

-Four teenage Taliban militants smuggled weapons in their shoes and socks and then hid in the hotel for several hours before commencing the attack.
-Armed with small handguns, the gunmen stormed the hotel's restaurant at around 8:30pm – 9:00 pm, firing on guests as they dined and celebrated Nowruz, the Persian new year.
+Four teenage Taliban militants smuggled firearms broken down into pieces in their shoes and socks and then hid in the hotel for several hours before commencing the attack.
+Armed with small handguns, the gunmen stormed the hotel's restaurant at around 8:30–9:00 pm, firing on guests as they dined and celebrated Nowruz, the Persian new year.
 Guests in the hotel barricaded themselves in their rooms and others fled.
 Nine people were killed, including Ahmad Sardar (a prominent Afghan journalist), Sardar's wife and two of their children, a Canadian, a New Zealander, two Bangladeshis, and a Paraguayan diplomat.
 Afghan security forces responded to the attack, sealing off the hotel and launching a hunt for the gunmen.
 One of the militants was killed by armed hotel staff while the other three hid in the hotel.
 The search for the gunmen lasted several hours and ended when Afghan commandos killed them.